ahalterman/CLIFF-up/README.md

 2. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

+   > Windows users may need to turn on virtualization, which needs to be
+   > enabled at the BIOS level.
+If it's not on, it can produce some unclear
+   > errors.
+(Thanks @chilland for pointing this out!)

 3. Clone this repository (either from the command line with `git clone` or using the download zip button on the lower right side of this page.
 Make sure you unzip it if you take the second route).
 This repo contains the